ashleysally00/seo-structured-data-fixes/README.md

 Later, I stopped selling through Squarespace and deleted the commerce pages.
 Now my site only links to outside retailers (Amazon and Barnes & Noble) for my books.
-But the LocalBusiness schema code stayed in the background — even though I was no longer running a business on the site.
+But the LocalBusiness schema code stayed in the background, even though I was no longer running a business on the site.

 When I ran the Rich Results Test, it still tried to validate my site as a Local Business and threw errors.